tdda/tdda/doc/source/cli.md

 `help`
 `version`
 `test`
+`installman`

 ### DESCRIPTION

 Shows help on a tdda subcommand or topic.

-Taking inspiration from `git`, if the man pages are installed, help on main commands can also be obtained with
+Taking inspiration from `git`, if the man pages are installed (see `tdda installman`), help on main commands can also be obtained with

    `man tdda-COMMAND`